perfsonar/perfsonar-dev-tools/README.md

 The `make-repo-release` program try to release new packages from a perfSONAR repository.
 It always  takes  an  argument: the VERSION to be released.
 There is another mandatory option, `-r` which states the RELNUM.
+If doing both an RPM and DEB release, both `-r` and `-d` must be given.
-It has additional options which ore documented in the script `-h`.
+This script has additional options which ore documented in the script `-h`.

 This program enforces the [version numbering as specified in our policy](https://github.com/perfsonar/project/wiki/Versioning "perfSONAR package numbering").